 - Probabilistic Resilience Quantification Methods

-- Bridge System Resilience
+- Transportation Asset and Bridge System Resilience

 - Infrastructure Monitoring and Automation for Civil and Other Systems